lee-joanne/geo-quiz/README.md

   ![Screenshot of level two completed](assets/documentation/features-leveltwocomplete.png)

 - Game Complete
   - When the user completes the final round after scoring a minimum of 20 points, the game is complete.
 A medal icon is shown and the game congratulates the user.
-The game allows the user the option to play again, and warns the user that the 'Play Again' button will refresh the page to reset the score and reshuffle the quiz questions.
+The game gives the user the option to play again, and warns the user that the 'Play Again' button will refresh the page to reset the score and reshuffle the quiz questions.
 A warning is shown to the user first because some users might find refreshing to be an inconvenience so it is better to have users prepared first.
 Therefore, it is best to explain the purpose of refreshing, which is to reset the score and reshuffle the quiz.
 The button will become white when hovered.

   ![Screenshot of game completed](assets/documentation/features-gamecomplete.png)

 - Game Over
   - When the user fails to reach the minimum points to move onto the next level, a game over message will show with a sad face and an apologetic message.
-The game allows the user the option to play again, and again warns the user that the 'Play Again' button will refresh the page to reset the score and reshuffle the questions.
+The game gives the user the option to play again, and again warns the user that the 'Play Again' button will refresh the page to reset the score and reshuffle the questions.
 The button will become white when hovered.

   ![Screenshot of game over](assets/documentation/features-gameover.png)